CSymeou/laratest/README.md

     touch docker-compose.yml
     nano docker-compose.yml
     </pre>
-7) Copy the following in the docker-compose.yml file, save and close
+7) Copy the following in the docker-compose.yml file, save and close.
+<strong>Important note:</strong> In the ports configuration for the 'web' service, I am mapping port 8081 of the host, to port 8080 of the docker container.
+If you are using port 8081 in this server instance, select a different port.
+Also in the APP_URL env variable, make sure you define whichever URL you will want to access the app from.
 <pre>
 version: '2.2'
 services: